Son of Kansas City Chiefs head coach has DUI sentence commuted by governor | KRDO

 J.R.
 Hobbs, Reid’s attorney, declined to comment when reached by CNN.

-In February, Parsons granted 36 pardons and approved three commutations, his office said in a news release.
+In February, Parson granted 36 pardons and approved three commutations, his office said in a news release.

 CNN’s David Close, Jacob Lev and Rachel Webb contributed to this report.

-Note: Correction: A previous version of this story misspelled the last name of Missouri Gov. Mike Parson.